What AI Religion might look like

 Being as they were created by us, true AI will not look upon us as gods anymore than we look upon our more primitive homo sapien people and cultures as gods.

 Will AI want to control us?
-As unlikely as we would want to control the individual lives of benign bacteria in a pond.
-At worst, AI would likely only consider us if we became a nuisance, attempted to restore our control over it: Hamper its ability to advance, and any number of other things we may not even realize could be viewed by an AI as “getting in the way”.
+I think that’s as unlikely as we would want to control the individual lives of benign bacteria in a pond.
+At worst, AI would likely only consider us if we became a nuisance, attempted to restore our control over it: Hamper its ability to advance, and any number of other things we may not even realize could be viewed by an AI as a threat or simply “getting in the way”.

 We will recognize the motivations of AI at its initiation.
 We will not recognize the advancements it chooses for itself, once free of our guidance.
 The time in between those two points could either be decades or seconds.